Russian cruiser Varyag (1983): Description

 Varyag is a Slava-class cruiser designed during the Soviet Union as a Raketnyy Kreyser or "anti-ship rocket cruiser (RKR)."
 The development started on 20 April 1972 as a stretched version of Kara-class cruiser with the P-500 Bazalt missiles.
 As there was nothing revolutionary about the design of the class, Western observers felt they were created as a less expensive conventionally powered alternative to the nuclear-powered Kirov-class battlecruisers.

 The preliminary design started at the Northern Design Bureau in October 1972.
 The chief designer was director of the Northern Design Bureau Aleksandr Kuzmich Perkov (since 1979 Valentin Ivanovich Mutikhin) and the main observer from the Navy was Captain 2nd rank A. N. Blinov.
 The preliminary design was reviewed in December 1972 and approved on 21 August 1974.

 The vessel has a standard displacement of 10,000 LT and 12,500 LT at full load.
 Varyag measures 186.4 m long with a beam of 20.8 m and a draught of 8.4 m.
 The vessel is powered by a combined gas or gas (COGOG) system comprising four 31250 shp boost gas turbines and two 12000 shp cruise gas turbines driving two shafts for a combined 125000 shp.

 This gives the cruiser a maximum speed of 34 kn.
 It has a range of 9000 nmi at 15 kn.
 As built the cruiser had a complement of 505.
 This was later reduced to 476 including 62 officers.

 Varyag is armed with sixteen P-1000 Vulkan (SS-N-12 Sandbox) anti-ship missiles (SSM) in two eight-missile launchers located amidships to either side of the superstructure.
-It is also equipped with 64 S-300F Fort (SA-N-6 Grumble) long-range surface-to-air missiles (SAM) in eight eight-missile launchers located aft of the funnel and four OSA-M (SA-N-4 Gecko) SR SAMs in two twenty-round launchers located aft, to either side of the hangar.
+It is also equipped with 64 S-300F Fort (SA-N-6 Grumble) long-range surface-to-air missiles (SAM) in eight eight-missile launchers located aft of the funnel and forty OSA-M (SA-N-4 Gecko) SR SAMs in two twenty-round launchers located aft, to either side of the hangar.